COVID-19 updates, including vaccine information, for our patients and visitors Learn More

 No matter what your age or how long you have smoked, giving up cigarettes is the ticket to a longer life.
 Consider that just 12 hours after your last cigarette, the carbon monoxide level in your blood returns to normal.
 A year after you've quit, your risk of heart disease is half that of a smoker's.

-The things that lead to nicotine addition are similar to those that cause other substance use addictions, or substance use disorders.
+The things that lead to nicotine addiction are similar to those that cause other substance use addictions, or substance use disorders.
 Risk factors may include:

 Francesca Torriani, MD